msywensky/sixteenwords/README.md

 # SixteenWords

 SixteenWords is a small React + TypeScript + Vite project that implements a multi-puzzle word-guessing game inspired by Sedecordle-style daily puzzles.
 Definite work in progress.
-It's not done by any means, I'm just tinkering to
+It's not done by any means, I'm just tinkering to learn react + vite.

 Features